Radiology Lead Apron for X-Ray & Radiation Protection

 8. Which lead apron is best for C-arm use?

-For C-arm and fluoroscopy use, a 0.50 mmPb full-protection apron or vest & skirt is commonly preferred, depending on the user’s exposure level and institutional safety policy.
+For C-arm and fluoroscopy use, a 0.50 mmPb full-protection apron or vest and skirt is commonly preferred, depending on exposure level and institutional safety policy.

 9. Can lead aprons protect from all radiation?

 No. Lead aprons are mainly used for X-ray and scattered radiation protection.
-They are not a complete solution for every type of radiation or high-energy radionuclide exposure.
+They are not a complete solution for every type of radiation exposure.
 Always follow radiation safety guidelines.

 10. How long does a lead apron last?

 A lead apron can last for several years if it is properly used, cleaned, inspected and stored.
-However, it should be removed from use if cracks, tears, core damage or shielding defects are found.
+It should be removed from use if cracks, tears, core damage or shielding defects are found.

 11. Do lead aprons expire?